 The annual real rate of return to forestry under the 1989-93 scheme has been calculated by several authors.
 On mineral soil, Farrell and Boyle (1990) estimate the rate of return to the forester to be 5.5 to 6.5 per cent, and 4.5 per cent on low-level blanket peats.
 Clinch and Convery looked at ten per cent of all forest investments grant aided in 1991.
 Assuming average historical prices, the expected real rate of return was just under 6 per cent in the presence of existing subsidies.
 However when afforestation subsidies are removed from the calculation, the real rate of return is decreased to 4.1 per cent.
 A rate of 5 to 6 per cent would be required for public investment.
-Under the more generous grants and annual payments introduced in 1994 the rate of return becomes 10.5 per cent, though in reality some of this return will be absorbed by higher land prices.
-An important question would be: what is the rate of return to public money, in terms of both private and public net benefits, and how does this compare with the cost of raising public funds to provide the subsidy?
+Under the more generous grants and annual payments introduced in 1994 the rate of return becomes 10.5 per cent, though in reality some of this return to public money, in terms of both private and public net benefits, and how does this compare with the cost of raising public funds to provide the subsidy?